Spectral analysis for nonstationary audio: Joint estimation of time warping and amplitude modulation

 where $(\bC_{wn})_{ij} = \sigma_W^2 q^{(s_i+s_j)/2}\int_0^\infty \overline{\hat{\psi}}(q^{s_i}\xi)\hat{\psi}(q^{s_j}\xi)d\xi$.
 In practice, this term can take large values, therefore noise has to be taken into account.
 To do so, the covariance matrix is now written as

 and the likelihood is modified accordingly.
-Formula~\eqref{fo:am.estim} is no longer true and no closed-form expression can be derived any more, the maximum likelihood estimate $\tilde\theta_{n,1}$ must be computed by a numerical scheme (here we use a simple gradient ascent).
+Formula~\eqref{fo:am.estim} is no longer true and no closed-form expression can be derived anymore, the maximum likelihood estimate $\tilde\theta_{n,1}$ must be computed by a numerical scheme (here we use a simple gradient ascent).

 The estimator $\tilde\theta_{n,2}$ is very robust to noise.
 Indeed, equation~\eqref{fo:covariance.noise} shows that the only change in the covariance matrix formula is to replace the power spectrum $\ccS_X$ by $\ccS_Z = \ccS_X + \frac{\sigma_W^2}{\theta_{n,2}}$.
-The additive constant term is not impairing the estimator as long as it is small in comparison with the maximum values of $\ccS_X$.
+The additive constant term does not impair the estimator as long as it is small in comparison with the maximum values of $\ccS_X$.

 Moreover, the estimator $\tilde{\ccS_X}$ is modified because when computing $\frac{1}{\theta_{n,1}^{1/2}}\tcW_y\left(s-\theta_{n,2},\tau_n\right)$ on scale $s_m$, we compute:

 where $ \bw_{w_*,s_m}=\frac{1}{\btheta_{1}^{1/2}}\tcW_w\left(s_m-\btheta_{2},\btau\right)$ is the wavelet transform of a white noise modulated in amplitude by $a^{-1}$.
 Thus a constant term $\tilde\sigma_{W}$ independent of frequency is added to the new spectrum estimator $\tilde\ccS_Z$, so that